FOREX-Dollar extends rally as risk sentiment improves

 the major bar to another hike in interest rates.
 So, when upbeat

-trade data out of China this week and a pick-up in commodity
+trade data out of China earlier this week and a pick-up in

 Analysts at CitiFX said recent developments might serve as